-That means better clarity, better microphones and much longer standby and talk times.
-If you need to speak on your phone a lot or spend significant amounts of time driving, a Bluetooth headset for iPhone like the ones highlighted below are the perfect tool to get the job done.
+That means better clarity, better microphones, and much longer standby and talk times.
+If you need to speak on your phone a lot or spend significant amounts of time driving, a Bluetooth headset for iPhone like the ones highlighted below is the perfect tool to get the job done.

 This bundle package from Plantronics is the perfect choice for people who travel a lot and want to use their headset around the home or office on a desk-based setup.
 The included travel charger case also doubles as a charging stand.
 The system comes with a wall charger and the headset features a sensor that will answer the call as soon as you put it on.
-Which is a really awesome way to use one of these headsets if you think about it.
+This is an awesome way to use one of these headsets if you think about it.

 It has multi-layer noise cancellation, so using it outdoors or in noisy environments should be no issue.
-On a full charge the headset is rated for 7 hours of talk time, with 9 hours of standby.
-The charging case increases that to by another 14 hours of talk time.
+On a full charge, the headset is rated for 7 hours of talk time, with 9 hours of standby.
+The charging case increases that by another 14 hours of talk time.

 One of the biggest complaints people have always had when it comes to Bluetooth headsets is how obtrusive they are.
 It seems that looking like a member of the Borg from Star Trek just doesn’t appeal to that many people.

-The EM16’s design allows you to use it in either ear with equal comfort and there are three sizes of silicon tips and one memory foam tip which should be universal.
-Despite its compact size, the EM16 is rated for eight hours of talk time, has active noise cancellation for call clarity and is IPX4 water resistant.
-The best part may very well be the price, since this tiny wonder comes in at a very palatable sub-$30 mark.
+The EM16’s design allows you to use it in either ear with equal comfort and there are three sizes of silicone tips and one memory foam tip which should be universal.
+Despite its compact size, the EM16 is rated for eight hours of talk time, has active noise cancellation for call clarity, and is IPX4 water-resistant.
+The best part may very well be the price since this tiny wonder comes in at a very palatable sub-$30 mark.

 Is New Bee meant to be a play on “Newbie”?
 We’ll probably never know, but this particular Bluetooth headset came up on our radar thanks to how popular it seems to be on Amazon.
 A part of that popularity is certainly down to its insanely low price, but thousands of people wouldn’t rate the New Bee so highly if it wasn’t also at least decent to use.